splunk-soar-connectors/code42v2/CONTRIBUTING.md

 Go to the Sources tab and look at the newly ingested alerts.
 Use the "Action" button and select from the action you wish to run.
 Additionally, use the "Playbook" button to run a playbook.

+## Reset Polling Checkpoint

+To clear your last poll timestamp, `ssh` into the server and go to the directory `/opt/phantom/local_data/app_states/4d8f53a7-7b12-4d7d-8b01-6575680acf6f` (the last part is the Code42 app ID).

+Then, find your state file.
+It is in the format `<asset-id>_state.json`.
+You can find your assert ID via URL strings on Phantom on the Asset Configuration page.

+To reset your timestamp, edit your state file (such as with `vi`) and set the property `last_time` to have a value of `0`.